LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/profiling/debug.md

 ```
 Then launch your app.
 ~~~
-You can also set the interactively in the active session via Python:
+You can also set them interactively in the active session via Python.
+Wildcarding is allowd to turn on multiple debug symbols in batch.

 ~~~admonish tip
 ```python
-pxr.Tf.Debug.SetDebugSymbolsByName("AR_RESOLVER_INIT", True)
+activated_symbols = pxr.Tf.Debug.SetDebugSymbolsByName("AR_RESOLVER_INIT", True) # Returns: ["AR_RESOLVER_INIT"]
-pxr.Tf.Debug.SetDebugSymbolsByName("AR_*", True)
+activated_symbols = pxr.Tf.Debug.SetDebugSymbolsByName("AR_*", True)
 ```
 ~~~